briannameme17/Coffee-Bean-Sales-Performance-Dashboard/README.md

 ---

-## Tools and Skills Demonstrated

-* Microsoft Excel
-* PivotTables and PivotCharts
-* Interactive slicers and timelines
-* Relational data modeling
-* Calculated metrics and KPI development
-* Dashboard design and data storytelling
-* Sales, customer, and product analytics

----

 ## Professional Relevance

 This project demonstrates the ability to transform raw sales data into a structured, executive ready dashboard that supports business analysis and strategic decision making.
 The skills shown align with expectations for business analyst, data analyst, operations analyst, and revenue focused roles.

----

-## Project Notes

-* Created for portfolio and skills demonstration purposes
-* Designed to reflect realistic data structures and analytical workflows